-Regardless of the provisions for termination of a student's registration because of failure in assessments, a student may be suspended from his or her studies or have his or her entry to assessments cancelled or have his or her registration terminated on the following grounds: (i) persistent unsatisfactory attendance and/or performance; (ii) lack of aptitude for the course; (iii) unfitness to practise in a profession for which the course provides qualification.
+Regardless of the provisions for termination of a student's registration because of failure in assessments, a student may be suspended from their studies or have their entry to assessments cancelled or have their registration terminated on the following grounds: (i) persistent unsatisfactory attendance and/or performance; (ii) lack of aptitude for the course; (iii) unfitness to practise in a profession for which the course provides qualification.
 The procedure to be followed in such cases shall be prescribed by Senate as the Procedure for Consideration of Fitness to Study or Practise.